 It also occurs to me that Ezra’s action is an example of pursuing purity, as defined in a specific way, by “getting rid of” potential threats to that purity, in the form of “foreign women” and their children.
 When I put it that way, it reminds me of recent deadly headlines.
 I’m afraid that’s not a coincidence.
 I’m afraid the deadly headlines are the extreme, thankfully rare, but logical consequence of a certain kind of discourse around purity – the very kind represented by Ezra’s action in this text.
 That discourse that presents purity as a matter of separation of people, the pure ones from the impure ones.
 A matter of drawing the boundaries correctly, and then policing them rigorously, so that “we” stay clean and right with God.
 Whoever “we” are.

 [I think I’m automatically disqualified from being one of those “us.”
-I have to hold out hope for those of us who always seem to one of some “them.”
+I have to hold out hope for those of us who always seem to be one of some “them.”
 Who are forced to lean heavily on the idea that sorting people that way doesn’t work, because the line between good and evil runs right through every human heart.
 Who are partial to that place in the funeral liturgy that praises God for “whatever in them was good and kind and faithful.”
 Because it looks like trusting the gracious mercy of God is as close to holiness as I will ever come.]

 Nothing from the book of Ezra is in the lectionary.
 The whole book is one of those things you wouldn’t know about the Bible if all you knew were the lectionary.